-All types of deployable payloads must be authorized by the EuRoC Technical Evaluation Board prior to the EuRoC.
+All types of deployable payloads must be authorized by the EuRoC organisers prior to EuRoC.
 Deployable payloads without two-stage recovery systems (drogue and main chute, like the rockets) will be subjective to considerable drift during descent.

-Note that deployable payloads implementing a parachute or parafoil based recovery system are not required to comply with the dual-event requirements described in Section 3.1. of this document, being allowed to utilize a single-stage 8-9m/s descent rate from apogee recovery system, subject to case-by-case EuRoC approval (the intent being to accommodate certain science/engineering packages requiring extended airborne mission time).
+Note that deployable payloads implementing a parachute or parafoil based recovery system are not required to comply with the dual-event requirements described in Section 2. of this document, being allowed to utilize a single-stage 8-9m/s descent rate from apogee recovery system, subject to case-by-case EuRoC approval (the intent being to accommodate certain science/engineering packages requiring extended airborne mission time).